diopBachir/bar_diagrams_facets_models/README.md

 # Project cloning
 The user has two options for cloning the project :
 1. Download the project zip file directly : just go to the project repository ([here](https://github.com/diopBachir/bar_diagrams_facets_models.git)), click on `code` and then `Download ZIP`.
-2. If [git](https://git-scm.com/) is installed on the user's machine, the project can be cloned by following the steps below :
+2. If [git](https://git-scm.com/) is installed on the user's laptop (windows), the project can be cloned by following the steps below :
    1. Open Git Bash
    2. Change the current working directory to the location where you want the cloned directory.
    3. Type `git clone`, and then paste the URL you copied earlier :